GU4243-ADS/project-3-algorithms-project-3-algorithms-group-7/README.md

 Contribution statement:

 + Jessica Zhang:

 + Daniel Parker:

 + Jiongjiong Li:

 + Xiangyu Liu:

 + Ginny Gao: explored different similiary weighting measures (Pearson, Spearman, Vector Similarity, Entropy, Mean Square Difference) in Memory-based model, and experimented on whether rating normalization (according to Paper 2, Sec 7) enhances model performance.
 Tested different similarity weights with normalization, compared different evaluatation metrics.

-[default](doc/a_note_on_contributions.md) All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.